SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Experiments

-\paragraph{Architecture and Training Setup} We conduct controlled comparisons based on the OLMo~\citep{OLMo} architecture trained from scratch on FineWeb-Edu~\citep{fineweb}.
-Given the sensitivity of training stability and final performance to the learning rate, we evaluate three learning rates ($4\times 10^{-4}$, $10^{-3}$, and $2\times 10^{-3}$) trained for 100B tokens.
-Additionally, we extend the aggressive $2\times 10^{-3}$ setting to 350B tokens to verify long-term stability.
-The total computational cost for all experimental results is equivalent to over 50,000 A100 hours.
-Detailed experimental setup is provided in~\Cref{sec:setup}.
+We conduct controlled comparisons based on the OLMo~\citep{OLMo} architecture trained from scratch on FineWeb-Edu~\citep{fineweb}.
+We compare SiameseNorm with representative normalization strategies, including Pre-Norm, Peri-LN~\citep{peri-ln}, Post-Norm, DeepNorm~\citep{deepnet}, ResiDual~\citep{residualtransformerdualresidual}, HybridNorm~\citep{hybridnorm}, SpanNorm~\citep{spannorm} and Hyper-Connections-$2\times$DHC~\citep{hyperconnections}.
+To compare different architectures across learning-rate settings, we train different architectures with learning rates of $4\times 10^{-4}$, $10^{-3}$, and $2\times 10^{-3}$ for 100B tokens, and further extend the aggressive $2\times 10^{-3}$ setting to 350B tokens to assess long-term stability.
+Finally, we compare Pre-Norm and SiameseNorm on a large-scale MoE setting with 15B total parameters and 2B active parameters, based on OLMoE~\citep{olmoe}.
+The total computational cost exceeds 60,000 A100 hours.
+Detailed settings are provided in~\cref{sec:setup}.